⚖️Law and Ethics of Journalism

 Hustler Magazine v.
 Falwell (1988)

-• Affirmed that offensiveness alone doesn't strip speech of protection—the First Amendment guards unpopular expression
+• Affirmed that offensiveness alone doesn't strip speech of First Amendment protection.
+The Court emphasized the long tradition of political satire and caricature in American public life.

 Milkovich v.
 Lorain Journal Co.
 (1990)

-• Closed a loophole that had allowed defendants to escape liability simply by labeling accusations as "opinion"
+• Closed a loophole that had allowed defendants to escape liability simply by prefacing factual accusations with "I think" or "in my opinion."

-Compare: Hustler vs. Milkovich—both address non-factual speech, but Hustler protects obvious satire that no reasonable person would believe, while Milkovich holds that disguising factual accusations as "opinion" doesn't immunize them.
-The key question: could a reasonable reader understand the statement as asserting actual facts?
+Compare: Hustler vs. Milkovich: both involve non-factual speech, but Hustler protects obvious satire that no reasonable person would take as asserting real facts, while Milkovich holds that disguising factual accusations as "opinion" doesn't immunize them.
+The key question on your exam: could a reasonable reader understand the statement as asserting actual facts?

 Burden of Proof and Private Context